LuanWH/cs2102-booking-system/Final Repo/final Report (Torus).md

 	<img src="sT3.png"  style="width: 800px;"/>
 	<br><br>

-	 To facilitate this search,we have implemented the SQL query code as follows
+	To facilitate this search,we have implemented the SQL query code as follows:

 		SELECT
 		T.SUBSCRIBERID,S.USERNAME,